-You are responsible for the payment of our fees.
+As stated, you are responsible for the payment of our fees.
 These fees should be paid from the amount that you are awarded and within 7 days of receipt of the funds from the CICA.

 You are entitled to cancel this agreement at any point within 14 days of us receiving your signed completed documents.
 After the 14 day cool off period has lapsed, any cancellations may be subject to charges being made in respect of reasonable time we have spent on your case.
 An hourly rate of £50 per hour will be charged in respect of any work that we have done for you up to the point of cancellation.

-You can request to cancel your agreement by emailing firstname.lastname@example.org, or alternatively you can write to us at Criminal Claims Bureau, Harrogate Business Centre, Hookstone Avenue, Harrogate HG2 8ER.
+You can request to cancel your agreement in writing by emailing email@example.com, or alternatively you can send a letter to us at Criminal Claims Bureau, Harrogate Business Centre, Hookstone Avenue, Harrogate HG2 8ER.
 You may also telephone us to cancel or call in at our offices.

 If you as an individual have been made bankrupt, or are under an individual voluntary arrangements (IVA), Debt Relief Order or are otherwise part of a Debt Management plan, you must disclose this to us at the earliest possible opportunity.
 We reserve the right to hold you fully liable for any unpaid fees that may be recovered beforehand by your debt management administrators.

 Governance and jurisdiction